kahypar/mt-kahypar/README.md

 - `--show-detailed-timings=true`: Shows detailed subtimings of each multilevel phase at the end of the partitioning process
 - `--show-memory-consumption=true`: Gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase

+Note, Mt-KaHyPar uses 32-bit vertex and hyperedge IDs.
+If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

 Using the Library Interfaces
 -----------